ovska/FlameCsv/docs/docs/architecture.md

 Warning: nerdy stuff ahead 🤓

-Read-ahead works by reading as much CSV fields as possible from the currently available data.
-The field data is stored in a [Meta-struct](https://github.com/ovska/FlameCsv/blob/main/FlameCsv.Core/Reading/Internal/Meta.cs), that contains the end index of the field in the data, whether the field is the last field in a record (`IsEOL`), and the amount of special characters in the field.
-The field metadata-struct also contains the offset to the next field; 1 if the field is followed by a delimiter, 1 or 2 if the field is followed by a newline, or 0 if the field is at the end of the data (in the case of no trailing newline).
+The read-ahead process works by reading as many CSV fields as possible from the currently available data.
+Each field's data is stored in a [metadata-struct](https://github.com/ovska/FlameCsv/blob/main/FlameCsv.Core/Reading/Internal/Meta.cs), which contains:

+- The end index of the field in the data
+- Whether the field is the last field in a record
+- The count of special characters in the field
+- Whether the special count refers to unix-style escapes instead of quotes
+- The offset to the next field:
+  - 1 for fields followed by a delimiter
+  - 1 or 2 for fields followed by a newline
+  - 0 for fields at the end of data (no trailing newline)

+The data is sliced by using the previous field's end index and offset, and the current field's end index.

 The metadata struct fits into 8 bytes (size of a `long`) by storing bit flags in some extra space (such as the sign-bit of the end index), and the expectation that no single CSV field needs over 29 bits